tractor/tractor-website/diffusion-processing.md

 By default, TractoR will assume that all DICOM files it finds under the main session directory, `/data/subject1`, relate to your DTI acquisition.
 If in fact your diffusion DICOM files are stored in some subdirectory, perhaps `/data/subject1/dicom/dti`, you should tell TractoR this by instead using

-    tractor dpreproc DicomDirectory:dicom/dti
+    tractor dpreproc DicomDirectories:dicom/dti

 Notice that the DICOM subdirectory given is relative to the session directory.
+More than one directory can be specified if multiple acquisition series are relevant.

-The preprocessing can be completed noninteractively by setting the `Interactive` option to `false`:
+The preprocessing can be completed noninteractively by setting the "Interactive" option to `false`:

     tractor dpreproc Interactive:false